Caring for a Family Member

 When you are faced with caring for an aging or elderly parent, or a spouse or child with a serious injury or illness, you may wonder how you will manage it all.
 The university provides resources to help you balance your work life with your caretaking responsibilities.

 With all types of leave, you should notify your manager and seek approval for time away from work with as much advance notice as possible.

 Eligible staff members may take Paid Time Off while caring for a family member.

 The Family and Medical Leave Act (FMLA) provides eligible faculty and staff members with up to 12 weeks of unpaid, job-protected leave for certain family and medical reasons (up to 26 weeks to care for a military service member injured in the line of duty).
-Apply for FMLA leave through the HR Benefits Office.
+Apply for FMLA leave through the Office of Human Resources.

 Eligible staff members may take Staff Personal Leave [pdf] of up to one year to care for a dependent.
 You should work with your supervisor to get approval and initiate the personal leave process.

 Eligible faculty members may take Faculty Family Leave of up to one year to care for a dependent.
 Submit a request through the Vice Provost for Faculty.

 Under the Flexible Working Hours Policy, full-time staff members may work with their supervisor to arrange an alternative schedule to accommodate caregiving duties.

 HR's Temporary Employment Service can provide temporary staffing to assist with a staff member's duties while on leave.